dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/cluster/baremetal.md

 ### Provision Additional Nodes
 Cluster Manager uses *Serf* as a discovery service for node health monitoring and for cluster bootstrapping.

-Use the following command to make more nodes for the cluster availble through discovery:
+Use the following command to make more nodes for the cluster available through discovery:

 ```
 clusterctl discover <host-ip>